sandersbrad/Grounded/README.md

 Allow users who have invested (or are interested?) in a property see what other users have invested as well?
 Not totally confident I want this feature, but its good to keep it in the front of my mind.
 Also, I think this data should be stored whether or not it is rendered on the page for admin purposes.

-Also implement a form for users to post properties they are interested in investing in through Landed.
+Also implement a form for users to post properties they are interested in investing in through Grounded.

 [Details][phase-two]